 Hallucinations and delusions are symptoms of Alzheimer's disease and other dementias.
 With hallucinations or delusions, people do not experience things as they really are.

 Delusions are false beliefs.
-Even if you give evidence about something to the person with dementia, she will not change her belief.
-For example, a person with dementia may have a delusion in which she believes someone else is living in her house when she actually lives alone.
+Even if you give evidence about something to the person with dementia, they will not change their belief.
+For example, a person with dementia may have a delusion in which they believe someone else is living in their house when they actually lives alone.

 Delusions can also be experienced in the form of paranoid beliefs, or accusing others for things that have not happened.
 For example, the person with dementia may misplace an item and blame others for stealing it.
 Some people with dementia may have the delusion that others are "out to get them."
-For example, he may believe that his food is being poisoned.
+For example, they may believe that their food is being poisoned.